Samikshadasgaonkar/fnp_sales_analysis_excel/README.md

 ## Overview
 This project evaluates in depth analysis of Ferns and Petals(fnp) orders dataset , highlighing sales performance , customer behaviour & delivery patterns.
-To help fnp know about thier overall sales i analyzed the data with the help of Ms Excel (Power query editor , Data Model , and Visualization)
+To help fnp know about thier overall sales i analyzed the data with the help of Ms Excel (Power query editor , Data Modeling , and Visualization)

 ## Solved Business Problems
 This project aims to: